 may offer in convenience they will lack in live interaction with a subject

-socialization than education.
-There's nothing wrong with that type of experience,
+socialization than education; there's nothing wrong with that type of experience,

-because I don't have any first-hand data to relay.
+from MIT and others) and don't have any first-hand data to relay.

 | other contacts